Face Lift Surgery by Jan Stanek at Surgical Aesthetics London

 The introduction of fibrin glue in facelifting has reduced the duration of recovery in terms of bruising and swelling making it possible to face the world in 10-14 days without detectable signs of surgery.
 It has also significantly reduced the risk of some of the complications, such as haematoma, seroma and skin necrosis.

-The stay in hospital is usually not more than one night, and sutures are removed 7 to 10 days later.
+The stay at our London based hospital is usually not more than one night, and sutures are removed 7 to 10 days later.
 Bruising may be present up to three weeks post-operatively, depending on the extent, type of surgery, and patient’s tendency to bruise.
 The settling down process is a long one and may take many months.
 However, with proper make-up the patient should be presentable two weeks after surgery.
 Scars are generally difficult to see, and they continue to improve for up to a year.
 On the whole, scars are not “mature” for at least one year after surgery.
 Sometimes scars may have to be revised if they are thick or obtrusive.
 In patients with poorly elastic skin and tissues it may be necessary to tighten the face after six to twelve months.

 When making a decision about having cosmetic surgery, it is important to weigh up the pros and cons.
 It is particularly important, because cosmetic surgery is not medically necessary, and the benefit can be measured in purely psychological and aesthetic terms only.